 - for 1 litre (4 cups) of milk you will need 100 grams (2/3 cup) of flour and 100 grams (7 tablespoons) of butter

-The trick is in heating the milk first (I always do this in the microwave, but a saucepan would work as well) until small bubbles are visible around the edge.
+It is easier (but not necessary) to heat the milk first (I always do this in the microwave, but a saucepan would work as well) until small bubbles are visible around the edge.
 So the milk should not boil, just be hot.
+(You can skip this step, but then you will have to stir for a longer time after adding the milk to the roux.)

 Melt the butter in a saucepan.